mspnp/serverless-reference-implementation/src/readme-backend-functionapps-v2.md

 ## step 5

 Enable security to the new Azure Function App Server.
-The values are the same than v1 deploy.
+The values are the same as they were in the v1 deploy.

 ```bash
 az webapp auth config-version upgrade --resource-group $RESOURCEGROUP --name ${APPNAME}-dsv2-funcapp